ilaf97/hotel_web_scraping/readme.txt

 *** INTRO ***

-This web scraper is designed to extract data for accomodation listings from Ingham's and TUI's websites.
+This web scraper is designed to extract data for accommodation listings from Ingham's and TUI's websites.
 An example listing for Ingham's and TUI respectively can be found here:
     • https://www.inghams.co.uk/destinations/italy/neapolitan-riviera/amalfi-coast/hotel-aurora-amalfi#0
     • https://www.tui.co.uk/destinations/italy/lake-garda/garda/hotels/hotel-la-perla.html